-I’ve always loved to travel by train, and an InterRail adventure travelling from one corner or Europe to another has been on my travel wishlist for years.
-Unfortunately I never seemed to manage to find a couple of months to spare to actually make it happen.
-But rather than putting it off forever, I decided to start a bit smaller, picking a shorter route to give me a taster this summer.
-Our ten-day trip – from Paris to Vienna via Strasbourg and the Alps – didn’t disappoint and I’m already planning my next (three or four) rail routes around Europe.
+I’ve always loved to travel by train, and an InterRail adventure across Europe from one corner to another has been on my travel wishlist for years.
+But I never seemed to manage to find a couple of spare months to make it happen.
+So rather than putting it off forever, I decided to start a bit smaller, picking a shorter route as a taster.
+Our ten-day trip – from Paris to Vienna – didn’t disappoint and I’m already planning my next (three or four) rail routes around Europe.

 Don’t try to see too much

-One of the joys of Europe rail travel is how simple it can be – the huge network of train lines and relatively small distances make it easy to whizz between cities and countries.
+One of the joys of European rail travel is how simple it can be – the huge network of train lines and relatively small distances make it easy to whizz between different cities and countries.
 If you’re in Munich you could be in Zurich, Prague, Vienna or Verona within five hours.

-Take the scenic route
+Take the scenic rail route

-Like the route from Zurich to Milan – the quickest way (and the way you’re offered when you search on the rail company websites) would be the four-hour direct EuroCity train.
+Like the route from Zurich to Milan – the quickest way (and the way you’re usually offered when you search on rail company websites) would be the four-hour direct EuroCity train.
 But you could also take the slower route via Chur and Tirano, which follows the route of the Bernina Express scenic train.
-It takes around double the time, but is one of the world’s most spectacular rail journeys, running through stunning mountain scenery.
+It takes around double the amount of time, but it’s one of the world’s most spectacular rail journeys, running through some stunning scenery in the mountains.

 Think beyond the big city stops

-The big cities – like Paris, Rome or Berlin – tend to be top of the list when people are planning a European rail route.
-But the network of regional trains means that you don’t have to just stick to the famous (and most expensive) stops.
-There are a whole host of smaller cities, towns and even villages you can visit by train too.
+The big cities – like Paris, Amsterdam, Barcelona, Rome and Berlin – tend to be top of the list when people are planning a European rail trip route.
+But Europe’s network of regional trains means you don’t have to just stick to the famous (and most busy and expensive) stops.
+There are a whole host of smaller cities, towns and villages you can visit by train too.

 Look into rail passes…

-In addition to the pass, you’ll also have to make a reservation and pay an extra fee if you travel on high-speed or night trains.
-Though you can get around this by travelling on slower, local services.
-As well as InterRail/Eurail there are also other passes or railcards offered in some countries or regions which give reduced cost rail travel, like the Swiss Pass.
+In addition to the pass, you have to make a reservation for many services and may need to pay an extra fee for high-speed or sleepr trains.
+Though you can often get around this by travelling on slower, local services.
+As well as InterRail/Eurail, there are also other passes or railcards offered in some countries or regions which give reduced cost rail travel – like the Swiss Pass.

 … but don’t assume they’ll be cheapest

-Although a rail pass can be a good deal, it’s not necessarily the cheapest option, especially if you’re over 25 or not planning on moving about too much.
-If you’ve decided on your route and are happy to book your train tickets in advance you can often save over the cost of a rail pass.
+Although a rail pass can be a good deal, it’s not necessarily the cheapest option, especially if you’re over 28 and under 60, or aren’t planning on moving about too much.
+If you’ve chosen your route and are happy to book tickets in advance you can often save over the cost of a rail pass.

 Pack a picnic kit

-As we were self-catering we took some small Tupperware containers so we could use up any leftovers and make things like pasta salad – the containers stacked up together when empty so didn’t take much space.
-The cool bag also comes in useful if you want to transport things like cheese or chocolate home with you.
+As we were self-catering we also took some small Tupperware containers so we could use up any leftovers and make things like pasta salad – the containers stacked up together when they were empty so didn’t take up much space.
+The cool bag also comes in useful if you want to transport foodie presents or souvenirs like cheese or chocolate home with you.

-Disclaimer: this article contains some affiliate links, where I’ll get a small commission at no extra cost to you, thanks.
+This article contains affiliate links, where I get a small commission at no extra cost to you, thanks.